 The Inukshuk is an Inuit monument at English Bay in Vancouver.

-The Inukshuk Monument is one of the newest and most striking monuments in Vancouver!
+The Inukshuk Statue/Monument is one of the newest and most striking monuments in Vancouver!
 It is rock/stone statue that is striking!
-It is fantastic to take photos in front of with English Bay in the background.
+It is fantastic to take photos in front of with Vancouver's English Bay in the background.

 In the Inuit language the name Inukshuk means "in the likeliness of a human".
 Every Inukshuk is unique in shape because they were made of whatever rocks were near that location.

 Inukshuks are used to mark a place for navigation or as an important location such as a burial ground or important location.
 The arms and feet, when pointed in a certain direction indicated the way to go for navigation.